-Although it is an important aspect of real estate investing, the topic of insurance often is overlooked.
-Whether purchasing property to rent it out or to renovate and flip, investors who are not properly insured might find themselves with financial regret.
+Although it is an important aspect of real estate investing, the topic of insurance is often overlooked.
+Whether purchasing a property to rent out or to renovate and flip, investors who are not properly insured might find themselves with financial regret.
 Muller Insurance, an independent insurance agency serving New Jersey, New York, Connecticut, Pennsylvania, and other states, dives deeper into the topic of property insurance and explains why it is so crucial for investors.

 Different Types of Insurance Coverage